This article was last updated Sept. 9, 2022.

 The key to lowering specialty drug spending is ensuring the right therapies are being used at the right time for the right person.
 Approximately 11 percent of pharmacy spend External Link happens when someone is first diagnosed with a complex medical condition and prescribed a specialty therapy — which means you want to be certain that the prescribed treatment is what they actually need.

 While we mentioned earlier that traditional utilization management strategies by themselves don’t typically make a dent in specialty drug spend, they can when paired with insights from your medical benefits.
 When you manage your pharmacy and medical benefits together, your PBM can use data from electronic health records to confirm the diagnosis before approving the treatment.
-This ensures appropriate use of high-cost therapies, which ultimately leads to savings for both you and your employees.
+This ensures appropriate use of high-cost therapies that ultimately leads to savings for both you and your employees.

 While new utilization accounts for a small part of the picture, the majority of specialty pharmacy spend External Link occurs during ongoing treatment for current employees, not the ones starting new treatments.
 Your PBM should be able to help eliminate waste and lower spending by carefully tracking whether prescribed treatments are the right medication at the right dosage, that they’re working as intended, and that your employees don’t have more supply than they actually need.
-In particular, this approach eliminates wasteful spending without compromising your employees’ treatment and care.
+This approach eliminates wasteful spending without compromising your employees’ treatment and care.

 Treating the whole patient